Skip to main content

 July 29, 2025

 For anglers, many of the river systems in Montana feel wild and scenic.
 Now, U.S. Congressman Ryan Zinke is looking to make that designation official.
 At a press conference Tuesday in Bozeman, Zinke announced his Greater Yellowstone Recreation Enhancement and Tourism Act.
+The bill includes the designation of hundreds of miles of the Gallatin and Madison rivers, and some tributaries, in the National and Wild Scenic Rivers System.

 Issues:Congress